department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### T

 terminal illness: When this term is used as part of eligibility information for a benefit such as hospice care or life insurance, include a plain language definition of the term.
-Example: "terminal illness (a condition that can't be treated)." ***[ @Danielle - I changed "terminal condition" in the example to "terminal illness."
-Think that was the intended.
-Please advise if not. /jl]
+Example: "terminal illness (a condition that can't be treated)."

 total disability, permanent and total disability:  Define a "total disability" as "a disability that we've rated as 100% disabling," and define "permanent and total disability" as "a disability that we've rated as 100% disabling and that's not expected to improve."
 Include definition in another sentence, as a parenthetical, or set off with commas.